Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 ## Helpful links

-If you are new to the Unity ML-Agents package, or have a question after reading the documentation, you can checkout our [GitHUb Repository], which also includes a number of ways to [connect with us] including our [ML-Agents Forum].
+If you are new to the Unity ML-Agents package, or have a question after reading the documentation, you can checkout our [GitHub Repository], which also includes a number of ways to [connect with us] including our [ML-Agents Forum].

 [unity ML-Agents Toolkit]: https://github.com/Unity-Technologies/ml-agents